kent-decrypt/CatsAndDogsAPI/README.md

 </ol>

 ## Installing dependencies on the project
-<b>Note</b>: If you're going to install the packages using Visual Studio's Nuget Package Manager, you can check this link as a reference. <a href="https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio">Install and manage NuGet Packages</a>
+<b>Note</b>: If you're going to install the packages using Visual Studio's Nuget Package Manager, you can check this link as a reference. <a href="https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-visual-studio" target="_blank">Install and manage NuGet Packages</a>
 ### Install packages via Package Manager Console 👇
 <ol>
   <li>On the Visual Studio Application, click on the View Tab</li>